-Hyaluronic acid is a substance found throughout our body, for example, in the eyes, joints, cartilage and skin.
-It is a type of sugar molecule, a polysaccharide, that forms long molecular chains and can bind large amounts of water.
-Therefore, it keeps the tissues of our body flexible and soft and provides cushioning in the joints.
-Physicians should also fully inform patients about the risks associated with the procedure, know the signs and symptoms of accidental injection of facial filler into blood vessels, and have a plan to treat patients if this occurs.
+Hyaluronic acid is a type of sugar molecule that forms long molecular chains and can bind large amounts of water.
+This helps keep our tissues flexible and soft and provides cushioning in the joints.
+When considering getting a filler procedure, it's important to be aware of the risks associated with it.
+Physicians should also fully inform patients about these risks and know the signs and symptoms of accidental injection of facial filler into blood vessels, as well as have a plan to treat patients if this occurs.